The Impact of Credit on Mortgages

 Your credit score has a very high impact on most mortgages.
 Prior to taking out a mortgage, get educated on your credit.

-If your credit is below 740 & you are not eligible for a VHDA loan, look at ways to boost your score, depending on which lender you are working with.
+If your credit is below 740 & you are, look at ways to boost your score, depending on which lender you are working with.
 In some cases, lenders offer their max credit to those with scores 720 and above, while other lenders offer their max rates to those with scores of 740 and above.
 Don't be satisfied with 700; look at ways to boost your score so that you can save thousands or tens of thousands of dollars, felt in the short term and long term.
-By increasing your credit score, you not only save money, but qualify for more.
+By increasing your credit score, you not only save money, but qualify for more

 If your credit is below 580, you usually won't be able to find a lender that will give you a mortgage until your credit rating is higher.
 There are some lenders that will go below 580, but you will typically need a larger downpayment if you go below 580, such as 10% or 20%.
-Some lenders have minimum scores of 620, & some have higher minimums.
-There is also 1 programs to buy where credit score is not considered, but they involve much more hassle than a typical program (it's a non-profit), take 3-6 months before preapproval typically, and aren't for the faint of heart.
+Some lenders have minimum scores of 620, & some have higher minimums like 660.
+Different loans with the same lender can have higher minimums.
+There is also 1 viable program to buy where credit score is not considered, but they involve more hassle than a typical program, take 3-6 months before preapproval typically, and aren't for the faint of heart.

 Credit score is not the only factor in qualifying for a mortgage.
 The current debts you may be paying, the down payment that you can afford (if applicable), the income that you have, and your sources of income are all factors.
 There are also other factors like government programs such as down payment assistance grants (like the 3% down payment assistance grant with VHDA going on at the time of this writing), special tax incentives like the current mortgage credit certificate of VHDA offering a tax cut of 20% of your interest paid yearly at the time of this writing, or interest rate reduction programs like the roughly 1% rates that some get with USDA direct loans in places like Smithfield, Gloucester, and parts of York and James City County.